dreameterftw/dreameterftw/README.md

 🏫 Mukesh Patel School of Engineering, Mumbai, India 🇮🇳

-💻 I’m a first-year engineering student who enjoys *coding*, learning programming fundamentals, and exploring how data and logic come together to solve problems.
+💻 I’m a secong-year engineering student who enjoys *coding*, learning programming fundamentals, and exploring how data and logic come together to solve problems.
 I also have a growing interest in design and clean, user-focused interfaces.